radicle-dev/old.radicle.xyz/content/blog/radicle.md

 TODO

-# Main
+## Replicated state machines

 The core component of `radicle` is a `radicle` **machine**.
-These are (replicated) state machines, which accept certain kind of inputs, can change their state in response to those inputs, and can output a response.
+These are (replicated) state machines, which accept certain kinds of inputs, can change their state in response to those inputs, and can output a response.
 A simple example is a counter machine: